TABLE OF CONTENTS

-Interviewing job applicants is one of those responsibilities of a small business owner that’s murky and imprecise.
-It’s not like looking at your financial statements to check on last month’s profit or how many receivables are 90 days past due.
-Job applicant interviews don’t yield those kinds of exact results, and that can make some business managers uncomfortable.
+Interviewing job applicants can be a murky and imprecise art.
+Unlike reviewing your financial statements or seeing how many receivables are 90 days past due, job applicant interviews don’t yield those kinds of exact facts.

 Why Should You Use an Interview Evaluation Form?

-After the interviews, you put the findings in a scorecard.
-This method scores all applicants’ interviews in a consistent way to get a fair, side-by-side comparison of all of them.
+After the interviews, you put the findings in an interview rating sheet.
+This scores all applicants’ interviews consistently to get a fair, side-by-side comparison of all of them.
 In addition, following a structured interview form helps to reduce any unconscious hiring biases that the interviewers might have.

 An evaluation form will score applicants on their skills, motivation, values and anything else you feel is vital for the job.
 You can review the evaluation forms in advance and modify them to suit the job you’re looking to fill and the requirements you’re looking for in a candidate.